 When the potatoes have drained, return them to the pot.
 Using a potato masher or a fork, begin mashing the potatoes.
 Start by breaking them up into smaller chunks.
 Continue mashing until you achieve the desired consistency – whether you prefer smooth and creamy, or slightly lumpy mashed potatoes.

-See also How to send money to inmate in cook county jail
+See also How to cook egg plants

 If you like your mashed potatoes to be extra smooth, you may want to use a potato ricer or a food mill.
 These tools will help remove any remaining lumps and create an even smoother texture.